bcgov/foi-help/.github/ISSUE_TEMPLATE/PULL_REQUEST_TEMPLATE.md

 - [ ] A content update
 - [ ] An application source code update

-If this a content update, please outline the files you are adding in a list below
+If this a content update, please include a list of the files or urls you're including in this update in a list below:
--

 If this is an applcation source code update, please update the JIRA link and developer checklist below: